Check your flowers daily

 Keep the vase, container or liner filled with fresh water.
 Even if the container has floral foam, you should keep the water level high to promote long lasting flowers.
 The container’s water has fresh flower food added to it.
-If you completely change the water, you should also thoroughly clean the container.
-Add fresh water mixed with fresh flower food, which we send out with your order from The Bloom Closet.
+If you completely change the water, use cold filtered water.
+A great way to care for flowers is also to add some ice cubes, they love the cold!

 Every few days, remove the flowers from the design and re-cut the stems.
 Remove 3/4" to one inch from the bottom of the stem and be sure to cut the stem at an angle to allow the flower the best chance to take up water.
 Use a sharp knife or sharp floral cutter or scissor.
 Avoid smashing or piercing the stems, as this can destroy the water vessels in the stem and prevent water absorption.
 Remove any spent or damaged blooms or foliage that falls below the waterline in the vase.